-The mucous cells ends are capped by serous cells that secrete between the mucous cells'
+The mucous cells end in mixed glands is capped by serous cells that secrete between the mucous cells' intercellular space.
+These serous caps on mucous cells are called serous demilunes.
 Approximately 10% of submandibular glands contain serous demilunes, but these glands are predominantly serous acini, which constitute 90% of the gland.